Skip to cookie consent Skip to main content

 Severe mitral valve regurgitation treatment

-Treatments for mitral valve regurgitation without surgery can include medicines called beta-blockers and ACE inhibitors (which lessen the workload on the heart), medicines that slow your heart rate, and medicines to manage symptoms like swelling.
+Treatments for mitral valve regurgitation can include medicines called beta-blockers and ACE inhibitors (which lessen the workload on the heart), medicines that slow your heart rate, and medicines to manage symptoms like swelling.

 FAQs about mitral valve regurgitation